We love new projects!

 · Work Study is program: .25 credits for 56 hrs (maximum of 3 credits for work study)

-Learners of the Hinckley-Finlayson Empower are required to progress through the school’s curriculum in the following manner:
+POLICY OF ACADEMIC PROGRESSION.
+Learners at Empower are required to progress through the school’s curriculum in the following manner:

-1. Learners are expected to complete six (6) project credits per year to advance to the next grade level.
+1. Learners are encouraged to complete six (6) project credits per year to advance to the next grade level.
 One project credit is earned for every 130 hours of completed project work.

 2. It is recommended that the learner work to develop their time management skills by completing a weekly or daily planner.